willmeyer/commander/README.md

 ## Getting Started

-Take a look at `com.willmeyer.commander.SampleApp' for the basic idea.
+Take a look at `com.willmeyer.commander.SampleApp` for the basic idea.